whitesgr03/helog/README.md

 - This project consists of a backend for API and two different front-ends for accessing and editing blog posts.

 - The backend's authentication is cookie-based to prevent the need to log in again when switching between two different front-ends.

-- In the future, I plan to add email and password authentication to the backend for users to have more ways to sign up.